rwpalmer/DFPlay/ff.md

-My ideal browser would include a session manager that allowed me to create, save, organize, and destroy Browser Sessions
+My ideal browser would include a session manager that allowed me to create, save, organize, archive, and erase browser sessions as follows.
+___
+Browser Sessions
 * Work
 	* Administrative